 Along with other hospitals, PH2 also described their uneasiness of such restrictions because it is claimed that our medical tourism advertisements are not as impactful as Singapore and Thailand.
-Consequently, our healthcare 63 ISSN no: 1823-8521 providers' advertisements do not sound as attractive for the patients and it results in them choosing other countries instead.
+Consequently, our healthcare providers' advertisements do not sound as attractive for the patients and it results in them choosing other countries instead.
 This raises their concern of winning to the regional competitors as private hospitals are hugely constrained from publishing their patients' testimonials.
 Thus, PH2 described;